julius-boettger/dotfiles/README.md

 sudo chown -R $USER:root /etc/dotfiles
 ```

-You now **NEED** to take a look at two files and adjust them to your liking, both in `/etc/dotfiles/nix/`: `secrets.nix` and `variables.nix`.
+You now should take a look at two files and adjust them to your liking, both in `/etc/dotfiles/nix/`: `secrets.nix` and `variables.nix`.
 They should explain themselves what they are for.
 Of course you may also want to look at and change every other file ;)

 Then rebuild your system with
 ```sh